 Can I Get Money for My Old Mattress?

 What if your mattress is in such a good condition that you think you may still be able to attach a modest price tag?
-We recommend circling back to the third party resale websites mentioned above.
-Instead of posting your mattress for free, enlist it as for sale.
+We recommend circling back to the third-party resale websites mentioned above.
+Instead of posting your mattress for free, list it for sale.
 You can experiment with the price a bit here, as well.
 If your original price does not get any responses from potential buyers, you can slowly reduce it over time until someone takes the bait.
 Otherwise, you may have to eventually resign yourself to giving it away for free.

 Free Mattress Recycling